dr0pdb/dr0pdb.github.io/tabs/about.md

 Previously, I worked for a short tenure at **Microsoft**.
 Before that, I also worked as an intern at **Microsoft** and **Mindship** during my undergrad years.
 I also participated as a student developer in **Google Summer of Code 2018** contributing to Fossasia.
 I graduated with a B.Tech in Computer Science and Engineering from **IIT Patna**.

-I am a polyglot developer who is heavily interested in Distributed systems and Systems programming.
-I like to build and explore distributed storage and networking solutions.
-I am also interested in Compilers & Language runtimes.
-Some of my favourite programming languages are Go, Rust, C++ & Java.
+I am a polyglot programmer who is heavily interested in Distributed systems and Databases.
+I am also interested in Language runtimes & Operating systems.
+Some of my favourite programming languages are Go, C++, Java & Rust.

 ### Key Projects
 Over the course of my career, I've worked on the following key projects